RuneBlaze/audioio/test/torchaudio_unittest/README.md

   - If you do not set `backend` value in your test suite, then I/O functions will be unassigned and attempt to load/save file will fail.
   - For `backend` value, in addition to available backends, you can also provide the value "default" and backend will be picked automatically based on availability.
 1. If you are writing tests that should pass on diffrent dtype/devices, write a common class inheriting `common_utils.TestBaseMixin`, then inherit `common_utils.PytorchTestCase` and define class attributes (`dtype` / `device` / `backend`) there.
 See [Torchscript consistency test implementation](./transforms/torchscript_consistency_impl.py) and test definitions for [CPU](./transforms/torchscript_consistency_cpu_test.py) and [CUDA](./transforms/torchscript_consistency_cuda_test.py) devices.
-1. For numerically comparing Tensors, use `assertEqual` method from torchaudio_unittest.common_utils.PytorchTestCase` class.
+1. For numerically comparing Tensors, use `assertEqual` method from torchffmpeg_unittest.common_utils.PytorchTestCase` class.
 This method has a better support for a wide variety of Tensor types.

 When you add a new feature(functional/transform), consider the following

 1. When you add a new feature, please make it Torchscript-able and batch-consistent unless it degrades the performance.
 Please add the tests to see if the new feature meet these requirements.
 1. If the feature should be numerical compatible against existing software (SoX, Librosa, Kaldi etc), add a corresponding test.
-1. If the new feature is unique to `torchaudio` (not a PyTorch implementation of an existing Software functionality), consider adding correctness tests (wheather the expected output is produced for the set of input) under the corresponding test module (`test_functional.py`, `test_transforms.py`).
+1. If the new feature is unique to `torchffmpeg` (not a PyTorch implementation of an existing Software functionality), consider adding correctness tests (wheather the expected output is produced for the set of input) under the corresponding test module (`test_functional.py`, `test_transforms.py`).